keboola/developers-docs/cli/structure/index.md

 * TOC
 {:toc}

-Initial configuration of your local directory can be done using [init command](/cli/commands/init/).
+Initial configuration of your local directory can be done using the [init command](/cli/commands/init/).
 It initiates the directory and pulls configurations from the project.

-Storage token to your project is stored in the file `.env.local` under `KBC_STORAGE_API_TOKEN` directive.
+The Storage token to your project is stored in the file `.env.local` under `KBC_STORAGE_API_TOKEN` directive.
 Currently, it is necessary to use [Master tokens](https://help.keboola.com/management/project/tokens/#master-tokens).

 ```